openstack/networking-odl/vagrant/README.rst

 Setup Proxy(Optional)
 ---------------------

-  If your network is behind a firwall, you can update SOCKS5_IP/SOCKS5_PORT and run ./setup_proxy.sh.
+  If your network is behind a firewall, you can update SOCKS5_IP/SOCKS5_PORT and run ./setup_proxy.sh.

 Vagrant Setup